Churchill's Secret War: Synopsis

 Mukerjee writes that In the end, it was not so much racism as the imbalance of power inherent in the social Darwinian pyramid that explains why famine could be tolerated in India while bread rationing was regarded as an intolerable deprivation in wartime Britain.
 Cherwell, for instance, did not think much of the British working class either, but he was deeply engaged in feeding it and placating it.
 Economist Amartya Sen observes that famine has never occurred in a functioning democracy—a form of government that inverts the traditional power structure by making rulers accountable to those whom they rule.

-Mukerjee writes that Lindemann convinced Churchill to sent more than half of British merchant shipping from the Indian Ocean to the Atlantic Ocean.
+Mukerjee writes that Lindemann convinced Churchill to send more than half of British merchant shipping from the Indian Ocean to the Atlantic Ocean.
 The Ministry of War Transport warned that such dramatic cuts to shipping capacity in South East Asia would "portend violent changes and perhaps cataclysms in the seaborne trade of large numbers of countries" but was ignored.
 The "menace of famine suddenly loomed up like a hydra-headed monster with a hundred clamouring mouths" according to C. B. A. Behrens in the official history of Allied merchant shipping.
 The book also documents Lindemann's poor decision-making elsewhere in the war.